Communist Party of Nepal (Maoist Centre)

 Pushpa Kamal Dahal has served as the leader of the party since its foundation.
-The party holds 32 seats in the House of Representatives making them the third largest parliamentary group.
-Dahal is also currently serving as Prime Minister of Nepal as part of a ruling coalition following the 2022 general election.
-The party has also led three previous governments; in 2008 and 2016 under Dahal, and in 2013 under Baburam Bhattarai.
+The party holded 32 seats in the House of Representatives making them the third largest parliamentary group.
+Dahal served as Prime Minister of Nepal as part of a ruling coalition following the 2022 general election for almost 1.5 years to 2024 July.
+The party has previously led three previous governments; in 2008 and 2016 under Dahal, and in 2013 under Baburam Bhattarai.

-The party was formed in 1994 with same name as its parent party Communist Party of Nepal (Unity Centre) and was named as the Communist Party of Nepal (Maoist) in 1996.
+The party was formed in 1994 with the same name as its parent party Communist Party of Nepal (Unity Centre) and was renamed as the Communist Party of Nepal (Maoist) in 1996.
 After the Communist Party of Nepal (Unity Centre–Masal) and its electoral front, Janamorcha Nepal merged with the party in 2009, the unified party came to be known as the Unified Communist Party of Nepal (Maoist).
 The party emerged in its current state in 2016 following the unification of various splinter groups with the party.

 The party was dissolved on 17 May 2018, after merging with the Communist Party of Nepal (Unified Marxist–Leninist) to create the Nepal Communist Party but was revived on 8 March 2021 following a Supreme Court ruling in favor of Rishi Kattel, who had claimed the Nepal Communist Party name.
 The party claimed to have 750,000 members as of December 2021, making them the third largest party in Nepal by membership.

 History

-Founding, 1994–1996
+Founding (1994–1996)

 The party was formed in 1994 following a split in the Communist Party of Nepal (Unity Centre) into two factions, one led by Pushpa Kamal Dahal and the other led Nirmal Lama.
 The electoral front of the party, the United People's Front of Nepal, also split and the faction led by Baburam Bhattarai allied with the Pushpa Kamal Dahal led Communist Party of Nepal (Unity Centre).
 The two United People's Front of Nepal decided to register itself with the Election Commission, but the commission only recognized the Nirmal Lama backed party.
 Baburam Bhattarai responded by calling for a boycott of the 1994 mid-term elections.